-However, if the team forfeits five consecutive heats under this rule, it will become non-competitive for the race meeting.
+However, if the team forfeits five consecutive heats under this rule, it will become non-competitive for the remainder of the race meeting.

 5.9 Team forfeiting without just cause

 A team that forfeits all heats in a race without just cause will be excluded from the race meeting and may be subject to disciplinary action by the AFA committee.